 Application and reporting requirements

 - Libraries must use the online 2016 Service Improvement form located on the NCKLS website.
 Requests made by phone, letter or other format will not be considered.

 - In addition to completing the grant form, supporting documentation with the cost of the project, items or service is required.
 Supporting documentation may include a quote, catalog information, payroll projections, etc. This information may be emailed, faxed or mailed to Carol Barta, firstname.lastname@example.org, 785-776-1545, 629 Poyntz Ave, Manhattan KS 66502.
 The grant application is not complete until cost/pricing information is received.

 - When the grant application and pricing information are received at the NCKLS office, two copies of a letter of agreement will be mailed to the requesting library for the signature of the board president.
 Both copies should be mailed back to NCKLS.

 - The Executive Committee reviews each application and letter of request at the bi-monthly meetings.
 The application, supporting documentation and the letter of agreement must be received for the committee’s consideration.
-The 2014 Executive Committee schedule may be found here.
-(LINK)
+The 2016 Executive Committee schedule may be found HERE.

-- Grant recipients are required to report service improvement grant expenditures to NCKLS by December 16, 2014 and to supply supporting documentation, including paid invoices. (form?)
+- Grant recipients are required to report service improvement grant expenditures to NCKLS by December 14, 2016 and to supply supporting documentation, including paid invoices.
 Unspent funds must be returned to NCKLS.